A solo trip to get fit before going on the

 Brenner Pass

 Heading West one has the Brenner pass to cross.
-From the Geraer Hütte you descend through old farms and villages to reach the Brenner.
-I croosed into the Gschitztal and toiled up the tarmac road to its end at the Gasthof Feurstein where I spent the night.
+From the Geraer Hütte I descended through old farms and villages to reach the Brenner.
+There I crossed into the Gschitztal and hitch-hiked up the tarmac road to its upper end at the Gasthof Feuerstein - where I spent the night.

-Next day was raining as I can still remember the footpath covered in black and yellow Salamanders which were sluggish in the cold rain.
-I may have gone to the Innsbrucker Hütte, although 41 years later, I cannot recall it.
-Otherwise I might have had a long day and gone straight to the Bremer Hütte, of which I have a photo.
+Next day was cold and raining, I can still remember the footpath covered in black and yellow Salamanders which were sluggish in the cold rain.
+I may have gone to the Innsbrucker Hütte (3hrs) although, 41 years later, I cannot recall it.
+More likely I went straight to the Bremer Hütte (4hr), of which I have a photo.

 Bremer Hütte